kanidm/kanidm/book/src/account_policy.md

 Account Policy defines the security requirements that accounts must meet and influences users sessions.

-Policy is defined on groups so that membership of a group influences the security of it's members.
+Policy is defined on groups so that membership of a group influences the security of its members.
 This allows you to express that if you can access a system or resource, then the account must also meet the policy requirements.